 Are full face snorkel masks safe for children?

-Full face snorkel masks are no different to traditional snorkel masks sets when it comes to safety.
+When it comes to safety, full face snorkel masks are the same as traditional snorkel masks sets.
 Always supervise children when swimming and snorkeling.

-There are many brands available to buy both online and in stores.
+There are now so many brands available to buy both online and in stores.
 The best full face masks are made with quality materials, but innovation and quality comes with a price tag.

 A lot of the cheap full face masks are direct knock-offs of these good quality brands.
 Many versions are made in China using inferior quality materials.
-Sadly, some are very poorly made, with one common complaint is that there are leaks in the joins, or the silicone isn't as flexible as other masks so the face seal isn't as good.
+Sadly, some are very poorly made, with common complaints including that there are leaks in the joins, or the silicone isn't as flexible as other masks so the face seal isn't as good.